iMicknl/cordova-plugin-openalpr/README.md

 ## Notes
 - This project includes prebuilt OpenALPR libraries for iOS and Android, because the compilation of the OpenALPR framework requires a lot of effort and dependencies.
-- This project is not used in production anymyore and won't be maintained actively.
+- This project is not used in production anymore and won't be maintained actively.
 We can't guarantee that we can respond quickly to issues / pull requests, however we will keep an eye on the repository.

 ## License
 MIT, but keep in mind that OpenALPR itself is licensed under AGPL-3.0.